-- Use of “Non-Native” Telephone Numbers.
-If Customer uses the Service with an assigned telephone number that is outside the rate center of the Registered Location, the PSAP for the Registered Location may not recognize the telephone number for call-back or other informational purposes.
+- If you use Wi-Fi Calling with an assigned telephone number that is outside the rate center of Your E911 Registered Address, which may cause the emergency call center to not recognize your telephone number for call-back or other informational purposes; and

-PSAP Limitations.
-The PSAP designated to receive 9-1-1 calls for a particular Registered Location through the Service may not have a system configured for all 9-1-1 services.
-The PSAP may not be able to capture, retain or otherwise determine the phone number, Registered Location, or physical location of the VoIP device placing the 9-1-1 call.
-Accordingly, Customer must be prepared to provide this information to the PSAP.
-Until and unless Customer does so, the emergency service operator may be unable to call Customer back or to otherwise assist Customer in the event of an emergency.
+- Emergency Call Center Limitations.
+The emergency call center designated to receive 911 calls for a particular E911 Registered Address for calls made over Wi-Fi Calling may not have a system configured for all 911 services.
+The PSAP may not be able to capture, retain or otherwise determine the phone number, Registered Location, or physical location of the handset placing the 911 call.
+Accordingly, always be prepared to provide this information to the emergency call center.

-Other Limitations.
-In addition to 9-1-1 limitations, the Service does not support Wireless Emergency Alerts and may not support other wireless products and services.
-Other non-cellular devices capable of Wi-Fi Calling may not support a 9-1-1 call over a wireless carrier network and may be limited to Wi-Fi Calling capabilities only, if available and connected.
-The primary device user can deactivate Service on all other associated devices at any time and thereby eliminate Wi-Fi Calling, including 9-1-1 calling, from those devices.
+- Other Limitations.
+In addition to 911 limitations, the Wi-Fi Calling does not support Wireless Emergency Alerts and may not support other wireless products and services.
+Other non-cellular devices capable of Wi-Fi Calling may not support a 911 call over a wireless carrier network and may be limited to Wi-Fi Calling capabilities only, if available and connected.
+You can deactivate Wi-Fi Calling on all other associated devices at any time and thereby eliminate Wi-Fi Calling, including 911 calling, from those devices.

-Limitation of Liability and Release.
+- Limitation of Liability and Release.
 Sprint is not liable for any failure to access emergency services when using the Service.
-Customer hereby releases and discharges Sprint, its affiliates and subsidiaries, and their respective officers, directors, employees, agents and vendors affiliated with the Service from any and all claims, losses, damages, fines, penalties, costs, expenses and liability arising out of Customer's or any third party's use of the Service, and hereby acknowledges that Sprint is not liable for any failure or outage of the Service, including those related to 9-1-1 dialing in the USA and Emergency Services Calling in other countries where the Service is permitted by Sprint.
+You acknowledge that Sprint is not liable for any failure or outage of Wi-Fi Calling, including those related to dialing 911 in the US and emergency services calling in other countries where Wi-Fi Calling is permitted by Sprint.
 This release and waiver extends to all claims of any kind or nature whether foreseen, known or unknown.